MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md

 ## How to use this package

 The **azureml-model-management-sdk** package is installed as part of Machine Learning Server and SQL Server 2017 Machine Learning Server (Standalone) when you add Python to your installation.
-It is also [available locally](../../install/python-libraries-interpreter.md).
+It is also [available locally on Windows](../../install/python-libraries-interpreter.md).
 When you install these products, you get the full collection of proprietary packages plus a Python distribution with its modules and interpreters.

 You can use any Python IDE to write Python scripts that call the classes and functions in **azureml-model-management-sdk**, but the script must run on a computer having Machine Learning Server or SQL Server 2017 Machine Learning Server (Standalone) with Python.